FrankwaP/mixxx-utils/README.md

 `fix_convert_keys_to_lancelot.sql` is used to change the stored keys formats from standard ("BMaj") to Lancelot/Camelot ("1B").

 `fix_false_missing_tracks.sql` is useful when Mixxx incorrectly detects tracks as missing (you can still use them with a drag-and-drop from the library).
 It simply resets all the "missing" field.

 `mixxxdb_cleanup.sql` is a copy of a script found in the [offical repo](https://github.com/mixxxdj/mixxx/tree/main/tools) with extra commands (noted with "EXTRA" in the comment).

+Please read the [README](sql_tools/README.md) for more details.

 ## Bash tools

 `mixxx_prepare.sh` uses the commands recommended in the [wiki](https://github.com/mixxxdj/mixxx/wiki/Adjusting%20Audio%20Latency) in order to minimize the latency problems in Linux.
 I call it before launching Mixxx (at least for live mixing).

+`mixxx_compile.sh` uses the commands I use to compile my git forks on my Ubuntu (shold work on Debian too).